 The secondary entrance mitigates these potential outages by connecting to a separate location at the site before heading into your building.
-The length and obstacles around the additional entry will add additional costs but it's vital for redundancy in your setup.
+The length and obstacles around the added entry will bring more costs, but it's vital for redundancy in your setup.

-9. How vast is the footprint and floor area of your facility?
+9. How vast are the footprint and floor area of your facility?

 The larger the building, the higher the cost.
 Fiber is measured by the foot, but you need to include routes around the rooms and between floors to get an accurate idea of how much is required.
-If you're looking for more drops, you're also looking at increased costs.
+If you're looking for more drops, you're also looking at an increased fiber installation cost.

 Fiber has a significantly lower ongoing cost when compared to traditional copper cables.
-Fiber requires less maintenance than copper wires since it's resistant to corrosion, making your connection much more reliable.
+Fiber-optic Internet requires less maintenance than copper wires since it's resistant to corrosion, making your connection much more reliable.
 This also means the cables will hold up for a lot longer than standard copper wires.